Here’s the Stark Insider Top 10 best DSLR & mirrorless cameras. Updated August 2020.

 Whether you’re a stills shooter, a videographer or a beginner or seasoned pro looking to upgrade, you should be able to find something to help satisfy your shopping mission.

 We run the gamut in this top 10 list, from a $448 Sony a6000 mirrorless all the way up to a (gulp) $13,000+ Hasselblad medium format body.
 In between, lots of sane choices from the likes of Canon, Olympus, Blackmagic, Sony and Nikon, among others.
-Ah, choice!
+Isn’t it nice to have so much choice?

 I have an important rule for these kinds of lists: I need to have personally handled and shot with a camera for it to get a mention.
 Every camera on this list is one I’ve used at least once — either for an actual project or for a camera test (disclosure: except for the Hasselblad as you might have guessed).
 Some I rent, others I borrow, and a few I own.